-Atlanta Estate Litigation Attorneys
+Atlanta Estate Litigation Lawyer

-Helping Clients Navigate Complex Legal Disputes
+Helping Clients Navigate Estate Contests

 Litigation that involves estates and trusts often starts when a beneficiary, heir, or an estate creditor believes that assets within an estate are mishandled by a personal representative.
 If the personal representative has managed the estate in a faulty manner, the heirs or beneficiaries can petition to have them removed as the trustee.

-What is Estate Litigation?
+What Is Estate Litigation?

 Estate litigation is a particular area of law that deals primarily with resolving trust and estate proceedings.
 This form of litigation can pertain to a multitude of issues that include:

 - Trust modification

 Typically, in an estate litigation scenario, an attorney will also provide clients with information regarding consultation on policies and practices related to estate law, notifying clients about acceptable fiduciary conduct and other standards at a state and federal level that could apply to their estate.
 This form of litigation typically takes place within the realm of state probate codes, and the procedures fall under the management of probate and surrogate courts, the arena in which the majority of trust and probate matters are determined.